Audition Information

 • Yes.

 • Women - Uniform black dress ($75), black stockings, black shoes.
-The Choristers will fit new singers for the dress during one of their first rehearsals.
+The Choristers will fit new singers for the dress during one of their first rehearsals and facilitate ordering the dress.

 • Men - black suit or tuxedo, white shirt, black bow tie.